 Neither a MAC nor an IP address is allocated by the 5GC to the UE for a PDU Session.

 Since IP address allocation to entities on the LAN (including the UE which is part of the LAN) is considered as an application layer functionality, it is possible that 3GPP 5GC NFs like UPF and SMF have no visibility into the MAC address to IP address mapping and hence ARP / IPv6 ND proxying cannot be effectively implemented.
 In such cases, an ARP / IPv6 Neighbour Solicitation request may result in being broadcasted to every Ethernet entity (including UEs) that are part of the DN.
 If many UEs are in CM-IDLE state, this will result in N11 signalling for triggering N3 tunnel setup which would further lead to massive paging and subsequent service request leading to N11 communication again.

-Editor's Note: The overload scenarios related to broadcast or multicast traffic over Ethernet PDU session are FFS.
+3GPP TS 23.501 [2], subclause 5.6.10.2 specifies mechanisms to avoid overloads due to such broadcast / multicast traffic over Ethernet PDU sessions.